HiFei4869/unlearning_prune/README.md

 ## Evaluation on TOFU

+Clone the repo https://github.com/locuslab/open-unlearning and rename it as `tofu`.
 Follow the instructions on https://github.com/locuslab/open-unlearning to build the environment and prepare the data.

 Use the following script to run the evalution: